 The North Carolina Business Court is a specialized forum of the superior court division.
 Cases involving complex and significant issues of corporate and commercial law in our state are assigned by the Chief Justice of the Supreme Court of North Carolina as complex business cases for assignment to a Business Court judge who oversees resolution of all matters in the case through trial.

-Established in 1996, the Business Court currently has four locations across the state in Charlotte, Greensboro, Raleigh, and Winston-Salem.
+Established in 1996, the Business Court has locations in Charlotte, Greensboro, Raleigh, and Winston-Salem.